 Your personal information will be collected or obtained by us whether we deal with you as an individual or on behalf of an individual, business, charity, trust or other organisation that you represent.
 Broadly, personal information (or 'personal data') is any information that can identify you as an individual.
 We process many different types of personal information (for example, your name, address and date of birth).
 We may process personal data relating to criminal convictions and offences if we have your consent to do so or for fraud prevention purposes.

 We may also process 'special categories' of personal information (for example, information relating to your health) when you have given us your explicit consent to do so.
 Note that if you provide us with documents that contain, or otherwise volunteer to us, data that constitutes a special category of personal information, then you will be regarded as giving your explicit consent to us processing that data as described in this privacy notice.
+We will always seek to confirm with you that this is the case.
+If you do not consent to us processing special categories of personal information about you, then that may limit what we are able to do for you.
+Note that we process this information so that we can treat you fairly and according to your needs.

 We process your personal information for a variety of reasons, upon different legal bases, depending on the reason for which we have collected or obtained your personal information.
 The main types of processing that we carry out and the legal basis for doing so are as follows: